rcantini/rcantini.github.io/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering of the University of Calabria, since 2019.
-Currently he is teaching assistant for [Distributed Systems and Cloud/Edge Computing for the Internet of Things](../../courses/ds4iot/), master's degree course in Computer Engineering for the IoT.
+Currently he is contract professor of [Distributed Systems and Cloud/Edge Computing for the Internet of Things](../../courses/ds4iot/), master's degree course in Computer Engineering for the IoT.
 He is also a member of the <a href="http://scalab.dimes.unical.it/">Scalable Computing and Cloud Laboratory (SCALab)</a> at the University of Calabria since 2018.
 He was co-supervisor of several Computer Engineering theses, mainly in the field of *social media and big data analysis*, *machine learning* and *deep learning*.
 <br><br>His research interests include *social media and big data analysis*, *deep learning*, *natural language processing*, *sentiment analysis*, *edge/fog computing*, *parallel and distributed data analysis*.